What is the role of brain CAT scan imaging prior to lumbar puncture?

 Lumbar puncture (LP) is a procedure to sample the cerebrospinal fluid (CSF) surrounding the brain and spinal cord.
 It can be performed on an inpatient or outpatient basis using local anesthesia.
 Individuals trained to perform this procedure generally include hospitalists and other internists, proceduralists, emergency physicians, pediatricians, neurologists, and radiologists.
 It has been estimated that 400,000 diagnostic lumbar punctures are performed in the United States annually with charges estimated between $2000 to $3000 for each uncomplicated procedure.

 The majority of the CSF is in the subarachnoid space, where the arachnoid membranes bridge the sulci of the brain, in the basal cisterns and around the spinal cord.
 CSF moves within the ventricles and subarachnoid spaces under the influence of hydrostatic pressure generated by the production of CSF by the choroid plexus of the lateral third and fourth ventricles.
-The volume of CSF ...
+The volume of CSF in humans ...